Whimsy Stick

 • 4

 End with All Done.
 After 5 to 8 minutes, say “All done,” present the treat, take the lure, and put the pole out of sight.
-The flirt pole for reactive dogs session ends on your signal, not when the dog loses interest.
+The session ends on your signal, not when the dog loses interest.
 This boundary is as important as anything else in the protocol.

-Phase 1 is complete when the dog responds to Wait and Drop it on the first cue in at least 80% of repetitions, with no line pressure needed to enforce the wait.
-Consequently, Phase 2 becomes accessible once this baseline is solid.
+Dog responds to Wait and Drop it on the first cue in at least 80% of repetitions, with no line pressure needed to enforce the wait.
+When you hit this, Phase 2 is accessible.

 2